Police-Data-Accessibility-Project/pdap.io/README.md

 #### We're here to build a front-end foundation that can scale.

-[Here's the GitHub repo](https://github.com/Police-Data-Accessibility-Project/gatsby-pdap-frontpage) for the front end.

 We're currently using Gatsby, and pages are written in MDAST Syntax Tree format.
 Down the road, we may migrate to a headless CMS like Strapi—we're also interested in more accessible languages like JSX.

 Gatsby offers a vast plugin ecosystem and can consume content from many sources.
 PDAP is open source, so React components written for this Gatsby site can be used in future projects.